TymanWasTaken/cascade/README.md

-# cascade
+# Cascade
-A bot framework for discord using discordeno
+A bot framework for discord using discordeno (after I get deno installed finally :/